Cosmos is a platform that addresses major blockchain challenges. It solves problems like scalability and interoperability.

 What is Cosmos Hub?

 Cosmos Hub is the main blockchain that connects other blockchains, called zones.
-It helps keep everything secure by using ATOM tokens.
-Also, it helps make important decisions to ensure the network runs smoothly and effectively.
+It keeps everything secure by using ATOM tokens.
+Also, it assists in making important decisions to ensure the network runs smoothly and effectively.

 What is Cosmos SDK?